Cantera/cantera-ubuntu/README.md

   - `./test-python-local.sh`
   - `./run-samples-local.sh`
 - To just install the packages without running the tests directly, run `./install-python-local.sh` and/or `./install-dev-local.sh`
+- You can check the dependencies and other package metadata by running the command `dpkg-deb -I ./packaging/<package-name>.deb`

 ## Upload to Launchpad
 - If the test build succeeds, upload to Launchpad by running `./put.sh`.
 This should